Category filter

 A disabled user can access their device only if the IT Admin enables them from the portal.

-This action allows you to enable a user account that was previously disabled using the Disable User action.
+This action allows you to delete a user from the device.

 1. Navigate to Manage > Devices.

-2. Select the Linux device whose user account(s) you want to enable.
+2. Select the Linux device whose user account(s) you want to delete.

 3. Click the Local Accounts tab.

-4. Click on the name of the user that you want to enable.
+4. Click on the name of the user that you want to delete.

-5. Click Actions and choose the Enable User option.
+5. Click Actions and choose the Delete User option.

 6. Click Proceed in the confirmation dialog box.